 We identified the greatest risk of material impact on the financial statements from irregularities, including fraud, to be within the timing of recognition of income and the override of controls by management.
-Our audit procedures to respond to these risks included enquiries of management, internal audit, legal counsel and the Governance, Audit & Risk Committee about their own identification and assessment of the risks of irregularities, sample testing on the posting of journals, reviewing accounting estimates for biases, reviewing regulatory correspondence with the Charity Commission and reading minutes of meetings of those charged with governance.
+Our audit procedures to respond to these risks included enquiries of management, internal audit, legal counsel and the Governance, Audit & Risk Committee about their own identification and assessment of the risks of irregularities, sample testing on the posting of journals and revenue, reviewing accounting estimates for biases, reviewing regulatory correspondence with the Care Quality Commission and Charity Commission and reading minutes of meetings of those charged with governance.